 The Clinical Quality and Safety Group (CQ&SG) has responsibility for reviewing the incident management function and learning from patient safety incidents.
 The CQ&SG reports to the Quality Assurance Committee and provides assurance on reports/evidence received.
 Where there are concerns about the robustness of actions identified, or the progress on implementation, the Chair of the CQ&SG will seek assurances from Heads of Nursing and Clinical leads that risks are being adequately addressed.
-Where there are remaining concern's, these will be escalated to the Quality Assurance Committee in the quarterly Learning Report.
+Where there are remaining concerns, these will be escalated to the Quality Assurance Committee in the quarterly learning report.

-Quality Assurance Committee (QAC)
+5.13 Quality Assurance Committee (QAC)